 - High freight volume — more loads, less deadhead miles

-- Low or no state income tax — keeps more money in your pocket
+- Low or no state income tax — keeps more money in your pocket.
+Read our guide on owner-operator tax deductions to maximize your savings regardless of state.

 - Low fuel taxes — cheaper diesel at the pump